 Allowances were also required for inflation as the planning period covered such a long period.
-A factoring process was installed whereby projected annual inflationary factors were applied to the then current year values.

-Contingencies were required in order to cover cost risks and sponsorship revenue shortfalls but whilst contingencies were built in to each budget revision, it still took AUS \$70 million from the NSW Treasury to cover shortfalls in June 2000, and another AUS \$70 million to cover expected increased operating costs.
+A factoring built in to each budget revision, it still took AUS\$70million from the NSW Treasury to cover shortfalls in June 2000 and then another AUS\$70million to cover expected increased operating costs.